 21. Take a Day Trip to Hydra

-Another option is to join a full-day tour that takes you to Hydra, Poros and Aegina islands aboard a luxury cruise ship.
-Click here to learn more, or click on the image below:
+Another option is to join a full-day tour that takes you to Hydra, Poros, and Aegina islands aboard a luxury cruise ship.
+Click here to learn more.

 22. Visit Parliament Building

 Even if you don’t see the Changing of the Guard, the Parliament building is worth a visit.
 It was built between 1836 and 1842 and was home to the first modern King of Greece.

 It became the Parliament building in 1935 after the monarchy was abolished in 1929.
 I suggest seeing it at night when it’s beautifully lit.

 23. Eat Gyros